Ryan Witholt, BA LMT BCTMB

 I contribute to the health and wellness of my clients through my personally-tailored and evidence-based massage services.
 In order to deliver the highest level of service, I work with my clients to understand their goals then develop treatment plans to achieve those goals.

-Whether you are managing stress, recovering from injury, dealing with chronic illness, suffering from musculoskeletal pain or simply want to enjoy a relaxing massage, I invite you explore my site and learn more about how massage therapy can help you feel better, naturally.
+Whether you are managing stress, recovering from injury, dealing with chronic illness, suffering from musculoskeletal pain, or simply want to enjoy a relaxing massage, I invite you to explore my site and learn more about how massage therapy can help you feel better, naturally.

 Ryan Witholt, BA LMT BCTMB